sotharith/laravel-dreamfactory/README.md

 # Laravel 5's Package for Dreamfactory Connector

-A custom made Laravel5 package used as the connector Dreamfactory API
+A custom made Laravel5 package used as the connector to Dreamfactory API

 ## Usage